A Day in the Life of a Hiring Manager

-The talent acquisition team has blocked off this hour in Stella’s schedule to sit down and familiarize her with the company’s applicant tracking system (ATS).
+The talent acquisition team has blocked off an hour in Stella’s schedule to sit down and familiarize her with the company’s applicant tracking system (ATS) so that she can help with candidate sourcing.
 The software hasn’t been upgraded in five years, so it’s clunky and unintuitive.
-After the training session, Stella is more confused and frustrated than when it began.
+After the training session, Stella is more confused and frustrated than before the meeting began.

 2:00 p.m. – 3:00 p.m.

 Stella works toward a three o’clock deadline to submit invoices and paperwork that’s been piling up on her desk for the last month.
 She has to dig through a hefty pile of paper resumes to find the documents she really needs.

 Break time.
 As part of management’s effort to improve company culture in the hopes of attracting young talent, there’s fresh fruit in the kitchen, and a cake to celebrate the month’s birthdays.
 Stella takes the time to attend because someone in her department has a birthday.

 Late afternoon meetings are the worst, but this one seems urgent and necessary.
 As renewable energy becomes more mainstream, the company has embarked on an aggressive growth strategy, which means the hiring blitz is on.
 Upper management is now aware of the bottlenecks and roadblocks in their corporate hiring process, so they’ve called a leadership meeting to discuss solutions.
 Stella explains her pain points and advocates a significant investment in talent acquisition software that would alleviate her concerns.
 They’re ready to do their research and put their money where their mouth is.